MilanStaffehl/numdantic/README.md

 ### Pull requests

 If you wish to supply an implementation to a feature request or a bug report directly, you can do so by opening a pull request.
 You can additionally also provide code contributions for open issues that have the `help wanted` label.
 Go to the issue and comment that you would like to provide an implementation.
 Write your code on a new branch on a fork of the `numdantic` main repository, and when you are finished, create a pull request to the main repository.
+Your pull request will then be reviewed and you will receive feedback as soon as possible.

 Please note that there are some requirements for your code contributions: